georgewatson/deoxyribose/README.md

 `ATGAAC CATAACGAA GGT TGTGAATTAGGTATGGAAAAAA`
 (40 B)

+Accepts no input; prints an infinite series of newline-separated integers to STDOUT.
+The printed sequence starts at 2, but it would be trivial to add the expected `1, 1, `.

 ```
 ATG Start                       .AT Asn     Jump back to Cys
 AAC Block size = 1